 Is there a spiritual GPS navigation system that can we use to help guide us through our lives?

-Over the past few days I have spent my time in Israel following a well planned itinerary.
-This morning I decided to try something different.
-Without any forward planning I walked through the narrow winding pedestrian streets of an old neighborhood in central Jerusalem called Nachlaot, where I’m staying, My only guide was to open up my eyes and ears and take in everything going on around me.
+A few years ago, I spent some time in Israel following a well planned itinerary.
+One morning I decided to try something different.
+Without any forward planning I walked through the narrow winding pedestrian streets of an old neighborhood in central Jerusalem called Nachlaot, where I was staying, my only guide being to open up my eyes and ears and take in everything going on around me.

 The experience was most inspiring.
 I spoke and met fascinating people.
 An old religious Jew from Yemen on his way to the Mikvah (Ritual Bath).
 A young boy from Mea She'arim who had just finished studying in the synagogue and on his way to run errands for his mother in preparation for Shabbat.
 Even some tourists from the U.S. both Jewish and non Jewish.